 IMPORTANT - EFFECTIVE DATE: JULY 1, 2013

 Effective July 1, 2013, the Tennessee General Assembly required ALL NEW incoming students under the age of 22 at any public institution of higher learning in the State of Tennessee who live in "ON-CAMPUS" student housing, will be required to provide proof of adequate immunization against Meningococcal disease within the last 5 years, before moving into any on-campus housing.
-Some exemptions do apply for students who provide the appropriate medical or religious exemption form to Student/University Health Services.
-New incoming students will not have the option of refusing this immunization without providing Student Health Services the appropriately executed medical or religious exemptions.
+Some exemptions do apply for students who provide the appropriate medical or religious exemption form to University Health Center.
+New incoming students will not have the option of refusing this immunization without providing University Health Center the appropriately executed medical or religious exemptions.